Ski-Doo Belt Life Updates for REV Gen4 MY2019 Sleds and Older Models

 For customers with REV Gen4 snowmobiles that experienced premature belt failure, BRP invites them to visit their dealership.
 Warranty Bulletin 2018-10 has been issued to provide them assistance in resolving any issues.

-Here is a link to more information, including an excellent Q&A which addresses many questions 2017-2018 REV Gen4 Summit and Freeride owners may have.
+Here is a link to more information, about the 2019 Ski-Doo belt life updates, including an excellent Q&A which addresses many questions 2017-2018 REV Gen4 Summit and Freeride owners may have.